Walk into the nhow Milano Hotel on Via Tortona and there is absolutely no doubt you are right in the heart of Milan’s design district.

 Our twin on the fourth floor had a high ceiling, massive window, huge television, table and chairs (quirky, of course), an open wardrobe backed by what can only be described as fantastic wallpaper, and a spacious bathroom with a floor that Jackson Pollock would have been proud of.
 He may have liked the coffee machine and Smeg kettle, too.

-There’s a well-equipped gym and a Turkish bath open from early until late every day, so there’s plenty of time for a workout before breakfast, which is on until 10am through the week, 11am on a Saturday and midday Sundays.
+There’s a well-equipped gym open from early until late every day (and a Turkish bath open in the evening), so there’s plenty of time for a workout before breakfast, which is on until 10am through the week, 11am on a Saturday and midday Sundays.

 Pastries, bacon, sausage and eggs, all sorts of bread, smoked salmon, cereals, fruit… it’s all there.
 And they make a mean omelette.